getinfra/sample-api/readme.md

-﻿# GetInfra.Samples.Rest
+﻿# Sample API application

-Welcome to **MyProject**, a .NET-based API application that demonstrates handling HTTP requests and displaying information such as request headers and client IP addresses.
+Welcome to **getinfra.samples.rest**, a .NET-based API application that demonstrates handling HTTP requests and displaying information such as request headers and client IP addresses.
 This project is built with ASP.NET Core for simplicity and performance.

 ---